Inventory Recalls - Smart Recall System

 Review the Production Runs

-In the below example, the Only Mine Milk Chocolate Caramel Bonbon is being recalled.
-This is also used in multiple batches of the 10 packs of bonbons so they will show in the list and will also need to be recalled.
+In the below example, flour is being recalled.
+This is used in our Honey Cakes, Strawberry Cake and Choc Chip Cookies so they will show in the list and will also need to be recalled.

 Bulk Unassign